-A direct-current source shall be used for a direct-current circuit unless A.C. testing is agreeable to the Manufacturer and FM Approvals.
+A direct-current source shall be used for a direct-current circuit unless A.C. testing is agreeable to the manufacturer and the certification agency.

-For circuits having high enough capacitance (wiring capacitance) to yield false failure or leakage indication, such as transfer switch fire pump controllers, a direct-current source may be used at a voltage of 1.414 times the A.C. test voltage if agreeable to the manufacturer and FM Approvals.
+For circuits having high enough capacitance (wiring capacitance) to yield false failure or leakage indication, such as transfer switch fire pump controllers, a direct-current source may be used at a voltage of 1.414 times the A.C. test voltage if agreeable to the manufacturer and the certification agency.